 Netflix offers

 Netflix is not currently running any offers and they don’t have a free trial period.
-This is definitely a negative, because of all of the other sites on this list offer a free trial period for first time users.
+This is a negative because all of the other sites on this list offer a free trial period for first-time users.

 Languages served